gautamkumarjaiswal/Real-time-object-detection/README.md

 ![Alt Text](detected.jpg)

 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).
+For more detail, please visit https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10